flopp/activities/README.md

 ```
 .env/bin/activities \
-    --config config.json \
-    --authdata auth.json \
     --register
 ```

 Now a web browser window should open with an "Authenticate with Strava" button.
 If not, manually open `localhost:5000` in a web browser of your choice.
 Click "Authenticate with Strava".
 Allow access for the app.
-The authentication data is now saved in `auth.json` for later use.
+The authentication data is now saved in `data.db` for later use.

 ### Sync

 ```
 .env/bin/activities \
-    --config config.json \
-    --authdata auth.json \
     --sync \
     ---browser
 ```